Urban flooding slowly becomes a priority issue for Switzerland

 In China, 70 rapidly growing citiesExternal link have also adopted the “sponge city” concept to manage water flow and reduce the risk of flooding.

-Prioritising urban planning
+Prioritising urban planning as flood management solution

-Compared to these countries, Switzerland’s implementation of flood-management strategies has lagged behind.
-It was only in 2018 that the Federal Office for the Environment (FOEN), together with the insurance industry, began developing and publishing the first Swiss-wide surface-runoff hazard map.
+Switzerland has lagged behind other countries in implementing flood-management strategies.
+Only in 2018 did the Federal Office for the Environment (FOEN) and the insurance industry start developing and publishing the first Swiss-wide surface-runoff hazard map.

-According to the Swiss authorities, Switzerland’s annual financial investment in flood protection infrastructure remained between CHF50 million and CHF230 million between 1970 and 2008.
-Since 2008, the costs have significantly increased, fluctuating between CHF250 million and CHF400 million.
-However, this is nowhere near enough to offset the damage caused by a rare one-off flood.
-A 2020 publication by the Swiss Federal Office for Civil Protection (FOCP) shows that a very rare flood could cause damage in excess of CHF10 billion.
+Swiss authorities report that annual financial investment in flood protection infrastructure was between CHF 50 million and CHF 230 million from 1970 to 2008.
+Since 2008, costs have increased significantly, fluctuating between CHF 250 million and CHF 400 million.
+However, this is still not enough to offset the damage from a rare, one-off flood.
+A 2020 publication by the Swiss Federal Office for Civil Protection (FOCP) shows that a very rare flood could cause damage exceeding CHF 10 billion.

-“We are a few years behind, because this phenomenon in Switzerland is not as frequent and severe as in other countries that have many coastal delta cities or harbour cities, making them particularly vulnerable to floods due to changes in sea levels, river drainage issues and rainfall intensity,” says João Leitão, an adjunct professor and head of the Urban Floods and Hydroinformatics group at the Swiss Federal Institute of Aquatic Science and Technology (Eawag).
-Climate change is bringing its own set of challenges to Swiss urban planners.
-Predictions show that more precipitation will fall in the form of rain instead of snow.
-The country has over 1,422 km² of lake areas, and 65,300 km of watercourses.
-The capacity to absorb floods will be very limited if the country just let things drift.
+Switzerland is a few years behind, but climate change is creating new challenges for Swiss urban planners and stormwater managers.
+“Only recently has Switzerland realized the significant impacts of pluvial flooding on infrastructure and socio-economic activities,” says João Leitão, head of the Urban Floods and Hydroinformatics group at Eawag.
+Although pluvial floods generally cause less damage per event than fluvial floods, their higher frequency means their long-term impacts can be similar.

 The “growing pains” of Swiss cities and settlements also exacerbate the risk of urban flooding.
 Construction must keep pace with population growth and urbanisation.
 According to the World BankExternal link, Switzerland’s urban population nearly doubled between 1960 and 2022.
-Currently, almost three-quarters of the Swiss populationExternal link live in urban areas, and around 80% of the country’s economic activity is concentrated there.
+Currently, almost three-quarters of the Swiss populationExternal link lives in urban areas, and around 80% of the country’s economic activity is concentrated there.

-Based on what he has observed in Melchnau, Eicher says that the increase in impervious surfaces reduces infiltration.
-“With concrete and asphalt covering areas that were once given over to grass and soil, the water from heavy rains has nowhere to go, resulting in flooding,” he says.
-“Intensified agriculture, increased mechanization and heavier machinery are compacting soils and reducing the important `sponge` effect of the so-called pervious surfaces.
-The result is more, earlier and faster runoff from surfaces that are supposed to retain most of the rainfall.”
+Based on what he has seen in Melchnau, Eicher says that more concrete and asphalt reduce water infiltration.
+“With concrete and asphalt covering areas that used to be grass and soil, heavy rainwater has nowhere to go, causing flooding,” he says.
+“Intensified agriculture, increased mechanization, and heavier machinery compact soils and reduce the important

+sponge effect of pervious surfaces.
+This leads to more, earlier, and faster runoff from surfaces that should retain most of the rainfall.”

-The growing concentration of population and infrastructure in urban areas exposes the country to even greater financial losses from floods.
-According to Robin Poëll, a spokesperson for the Federal Office for the Environment, around 20% of the Swiss population currently lives in areas that are at risk of flooding due to their proximity to rivers and lakes.
-About 30 % of jobs and a quarter of Switzerland’s material assets (CHF840 billion) are located in these areas.
+The growing population and infrastructure in urban areas increase the risk of financial losses from floods.
+Robin Poëll, a spokesperson for the Federal Office for the Environment, says around 20% of the Swiss population lives in areas at risk of flooding due to their proximity to rivers and lakes.
+About 30% of jobs and a quarter of Switzerland’s material assets (CHF 840 billion) are in these areas.

-Given the probability of occurrence and damage potential, “flooding has become one of the dominant risks in Switzerland, and flood protection is a high priority on the Swiss agenda,” says Poëll.
+Given the likelihood and potential damage, “flooding has become one of the dominant risks in Switzerland, and flood protection is a high priority on the Swiss agenda,” says Poëll.

 Complex distribution of responsibilities for flood-risk management

-It is designed to optimise the use of existing available in-pipe capacity by combining sophisticated computational techniques with flow-control devices to attenuate and store water during periods of high flood risks.

-To date no Swiss city has adopted it, although it has been installed in Coimbra, Portugal’s fourth-largest city, and a few municipalities in the UK.
-Despite several failed attempts to convince the Swiss authorities and insurance companies, Leitão says overcautiousness of the Swiss authorities mainly stems from the complex distribution of responsibilities for flood-risk management and the co-existence of newer and older parts of cities, “which make it so difficult to install innovative equipment”.

-As in other countries with federal political systems, such as Germany or Austria, Swiss flood-risk management is characterised by a complex distribution of responsibilities across different levels and sectors of government.
-In addition, the introduction of an innovative approach to water management and hydraulic engineering touches on areas such as urban planning, energy, nature conservation, and many others.
+Like Germany and Austria, Switzerland has a complex system for managing flood risks.
+Responsibilities are spread across different levels and sectors of government.
+An innovative approach to water management and hydraulic engineering also affects urban planning, energy, nature conservation, and other areas.

-But things are moving – albeit slowly.
-A few cities have begun to introduce pilot projects to reduce and monitor flooding.
-As an example, Leitão cites the renovation in 2020 of a section of Giessereistrasse, a street in western Zurich, using the Sponge City concept in collaboration with the Zürich University of Applied Sciences.
-The project is still at the research level.
+However, progress is being made.
+Some Swiss cities have started using sponge city concepts in new projects to reduce flooding.
+Leitão mentions the VSA (Swiss Water Association) sponge city project, which promotes blue and green infrastructure to reduce flooding and stormwater discharges.
+This also helps improve ecosystem services, like reducing heat and increasing biodiversity.

-When he stops by the river in Melchnau, Eicher can now see changes.
-In 2021, the municipality decided to invest more than CHF4 million in a comprehensive flood-protection project, including the construction of four retention facilities and the widening of the stream channel to reduce the risk of creeks overflowing their banks.
+When Eicher visits the river in Melchnau, he sees changes.
+In 2021, the municipality invested over CHF 4 million in a flood-protection project.
+This included building four retention facilities and widening the stream channel to reduce the risk of creeks overflowing.
 “Better late than never,” he says.

 Edited by Virginie Mangin/gw